We Love Our Lamb: Challenges

 From the outset, the campaign was faced with challenges pertaining to a surge in lamb prices, retailers' expectations, stagnant marketing funds and laws of diminishing returns.
 In real terms, both sheep and lamb prices have risen in nominal terms and have subsequently increased in the last three decades.
 Quarterly retail prices for lamb rose by 93% from 2000.
 In short, the 2000s was a decade characterised by volatility and a rising in lamb prices.
-Driven by stronger export demand and severe droughts conditions, the campaigns primary challenge was to advertise a product an expensive product.
+Driven by stronger export demand and severe droughts conditions, the campaigns primary challenge was to advertise an expensive product.

 Additionally, the financials in relation to the delivery of the campaign was costly.
 As illustrated in the graph below, the overall cost of the campaign was steep.
 However, the investment into the public holiday, coupled with an alleged, niche marketing campaign has delivered outstanding results.
 Between the years of 2007 and 2009, the advert was held accountable for generating a total return on investment of $8.04 for every dollar spent, amounting to an incremental revenue of $29.3 million.